jensb/iphoto2xmp/README.md

 # iphoto2xmp
 Export an Apple iPhoto image library to a new directory (using hardlinks) with all metadata saved in XMP sidecar files.
+Useful if you do not want your iPhoto library moved to a cloud-centric Photos app with less features.

 This script will export your Apple iPhoto library to a new directory structure (folders according to iPhoto "Events") using a standard metadata format (XMP sidecar files) wherever possible, so that you can import your image library to a different application (DAM = Digital Asset Management) and keep all your image metadata intact.